 Avoiding angel fish, goldfish, bettas (some apply), cichlids, pacu, and discus as they are widely known for their aggressive tendency.
 If your shrimp suffer constant stress, they may turn pale or even die.

 If you are planning to add shrimp with bettas, make sure to cycle the tank first then add in the shrimp in and give them 3 to 4 months to breed and establish their colonies before adding bettas fish in.
-When adding bettas fish, ensure to float the betta fish extra long and then drip acclimate the fish.
+When adding betta fish, ensure to float the betta fish extra long and then drip acclimate the fish.
 After acclimate the fish, make sure to put the bettas in a breeding box for minimum of 6 to 14 days before letting betta inside the tank.
 This will get the betta used to seeing shrimp swimming around and seeing as tank mate not food.
 We experienced this with a lot of Splashy Fish's customer and this actually will work.

 Can freshwater shrimp sucked into my filter?